TheCedarPrince/thecedarprince.github.io/notes/03092020022908-education-spectrum.md

++++
-@def title = "Education as a Spectrum"
-@def slug = "03092020022908-education-spectrum"
+title = "Education as a Spectrum" slug = "03092020022908-education-spectrum"
-@def tags = ["zettel", "education", "knowledge", "science", "archive"]
-@def description = "The idea that there is no clear delineation of knowledge in reality."

-@def rss_title = "Education as a Spectrum"
-@def rss_description = "The idea that there is no clear delineation of knowledge in reality."
-@def rss_pubdate = Date(2020, 3, 9)
+tags = ["zettel", "education", "knowledge", "science", "archive"] description = "The idea that there is no clear delineation of knowledge in reality." rss_title = "Education as a Spectrum" rss_description = "The idea that there is no clear delineation of knowledge in reality." rss_pubdate = Date(2020, 3, 9)
++++

 Education as a Spectrum